Money-Goals-SRL/money-manager/README.md

 ### 07/03/2023 - To Do List

-1. Create the frontend with React
+1. Create the frontend with React (done)
-2. Initialize backend app
+2. Initialize backend app (done)
+3. Connect backend to frontend with concurrently (done)
+4. Development of basic header, body and footer (done)
-3. Start development of 50/30/20 calculator
+5. Start development of 50/30/20 calculator

 ## Work